netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/acme.md

 -  The domain for which the certificate is requested is publicly accessible.
 -  Enabled RBAC on your Kubernetes cluster.
--  Deployed Citrix ADC MPX, VPX, or CPX deployed in Tier 1 or Tier 2 deployment model.
+-  Deployed Netscaler MPX, VPX, or CPX deployed in Tier 1 or Tier 2 deployment model.

-    In the Tier 1 deployment model, Citrix ADC MPX or VPX is used as an Application Delivery Controller (ADC).
+    In the Tier 1 deployment model, Netscaler MPX or VPX is used as an Application Delivery Controller (ADC).
 The Citrix ingress controller running in Kubernetes cluster configures the virtual services for services running on Kubernetes cluster.
-Citrix ADC runs the virtual service on the publicly routable IP address and offloads SSL for client traffic with the help of the Let's Encrypt generated certificate.
+Netscaler runs the virtual service on the publicly routable IP address and offloads SSL for client traffic with the help of the Let's Encrypt generated certificate.

-    In the Tier 2 deployment model, a TCP service is configured on the Citrix ADC (VPX/MPX) running outside the Kubernetes cluster.
-This service is created to forward the traffic to Citrix ADC CPX instances running in the Kubernetes cluster.
-Citrix ADC CPX ends the SSL session and load-balances the traffic to actual service pods.
+    In the Tier 2 deployment model, a TCP service is configured on the Netscaler (VPX/MPX) running outside the Kubernetes cluster.
+This service is created to forward the traffic to Netscaler CPX instances running in the Kubernetes cluster.
+Netscaler CPX ends the SSL session and load-balances the traffic to actual service pods.

 - Deployed the Citrix ingress controller.
 Click [here](../deployment-topologies.md#deployment-topologies.html) for various deployment scenarios.